Xauric/ResumeGuide/README.md

 # Missingno's Guide to Making Resumes That Don't Suck (Most of the time)
 A simple, no-nonsense guide for making resumes for job hunting in information security.

-So, you're currently hunting for your first information security job.

 I'm not claiming to be an expert by *any* means on this.
 But I've done the job hunting thing long enough, and have hired people at other organizations long enough, to know what looks good and what doesn't.
 Keep in mind, this is just my personal experience.
 I do not claim any responsibility for you getting or not getting interviews or jobs with what you do with the information here.

-# So, where do I start?
-The first thing you want to do with your resume is remember what it's trying to accomplish.
-Remember, your resume should be your wingman.
-It's the thing that shows off just how great of a person you are.

-# The first part of your resume: The Contact Information
+## The first part of your resume: The Contact Information
 The first thing your resume should include should be:
 - The name you prefer to be addressed by
 - Your phone number (You'll also want to make sure your voicemail is professional)